saccharineboi/CursedGL/README.md

 # Description:

-**CursedGL is an notcurses-based software rasterizer that renders directly to the terminal**
+**CursedGL (Cursed Graphics Library) is a notcurses-based software rasterizer inspired by OpenGL 1.X that renders directly to the terminal**

 # Usage: